Go to Reviews.org AU Edition

 Five solutions for fussy Spectrum internet

 Spectrum Internet offers some lightning fast internet plans at a reasonable price, but the company isn’t necessarily known for its reliability … or its customer service.
-If you're having issues with your Spectrum internet, the best bet may be a little DIY tinkering.
+If you're having issues with your Spectrum Wi-Fi internet, the best bet may be a little DIY tinkering.

 Check for Spectrum internet outages

 Before you start fiddling around with your own devices and connections, you should check that the problem with your internet isn’t on Spectrum’s end.
 You can check if there’s a network-wide outage in your area using Spectrum’s website.

 If you haven’t already, you should enable push notifications from the My Spectrum App.
 These notifications will let you know when there’s an outage in your area.
 To enable these notifications just follow these steps:

 - Sign in to the My Spectrum App.

 - Select Set Notifications and then Manage Push Notifications.

 - Click the button next to Outages to enable the notifications.